AB271202/DevClub-Assignment4/Moodle+/README.md

 * Using DOM selector you can change the style of the elements.
 So now, try to redesign moodle according to your own creativity!
 For instance, try making a dark-mode for moodle!

 ## My Submission
-Here is a gif showing the working of my script!
+Here is a gif showing the working of my script!<br />
 ![gif](./Moodle+.gif)